UCLALibrary/festerize/README.md

 Any rows with an `Object Type` of `Work` (i.e., "work row") are used to expand or revise a previously created IIIF collection (corresponding to the collection that the work is a part of), as well as create a IIIF manifest corresponding to the work.
 A "work" is conceived of as a discrete object (e.g., a book or a photograph) that one would access as an individual item.

-Any rows with an `Object Type` of `Page` (i.e., "page row") are likewise used to expand or revise a previously created IIIF manifest (corresponding to the work that the page is a part of).
+Any rows with an `Object Type` of `Page` (i.e., "page row") are likewise used to expand or revise a previously created IIIF manifest (corresponding to the work that the page is a part of), unless the `--metadata-update` flag is used (in which case, page rows are ignored).

 After Fester creates or updates any IIIF collections or manifests, it updates and returns the CSV files to the user.